Stefanie Powers: Early life

-Powers was born on November 2, 1942, in Hollywood as Stefania Zofya Paul, but her surname often was cited as Federkiewicz.
+Stefania Zofya Paul was born on November 2, 1942, in Los Angeles, in the Hollywood neighborhood. but her surname often was cited as Federkiewicz.
 In her Polish-language autobiography, Powers says, "Moje prawdziwe nazwisko to Federkiewicz", which translates to, "My real [Polish] name is Federkiewicz".
 At the age of 16, she was put under studio contract with Columbia Pictures, and as was the movie-industry custom in those days, a name change to the more Anglo-Saxon-sounding "Stefanie Powers" was part of the deal.

 Her parents divorced during her childhood.
-Powers' father, Morrison Bloomfield Paul (1909–1993), reportedly a cinematographer, was born in Montreal to a Jewish immigrant family from Eastern Europe.
+Powers' father, Morrison Bloomfield Paul (1909–1993), a cinematographer, was born in Montreal to a Jewish immigrant family from Eastern Europe.
 Powers was estranged from her father, whom she barely refers to and whose name is never mentioned in her memoir One from the Hart, in which she refers to the "tension and unhappiness created by my father's presence".
 She remained very close throughout her life to her mother, who was born Juliana Dimitria Golan (1912–2009) on a farm near Middletown, New York to Catholic parents of Polish descent.
 Her mother, who died in Los Angeles from pneumonia at 96 years of age, was known late in life and in local obituaries as Julie Powers.
 Stefanie Powers had an older brother, Jeffrey Julian Paul (1940–2013), of Orangevale, California, as well as a half-sister, Diane Pascoe Hanson Baillie, who died in 2000.
 Powers was a pom pom girl at Hollywood High School and on the swim team.